harsh543/Multi_Thread_AndroidGrame/README.md

 # Multi_Thread_AndroidGrame

 The app helps two process thread play the number guessing game.
-Each thread uses different strategu to guess the number This how the app works
+Each thread uses different strategy to guess the number This how the app works